 GISE - Courses

-The GISE Certificate Program consists of 13 graduate-level credits.
-Autumn and winter quarters are linked and focus on integrated lectures encompassing systems engineering, project management, finance, and supply chain as well as a seminar series.
+The GISE Certificate Program consists of 12 graduate-level credits.
+Autumn and winter quarters are linked and focus on integrated lectures encompassing systems engineering, project management, finance, and supply chain.
 In the spring quarter, participants complete an extensive team design project.

 Autumn and Winter Quarters, 2016-2017

 Schedule: Once a week integrated lectures on Thursday evenings (4:00-8:20pm) cover the following material:

 |Systems Engineering||Project Management||Finance||Supply Chain|